elementor/wp2static/CONTRIBUTING.md

 ### Publishing a new release

-This is currently done by @leonstafford and involves these steps:
+This is currently done by @elementor and involves these steps:

  - test code in `develop` branch
  - set a new dev version if needed, ie `7.1.1-dev`